lvazic/lightnmf/README.md

 lightnmf
 ===========

-Simple implementation of Non-Negative Matrix Factorization (NMF) relying on NumPy matrices.
+Simple implementation of Non-Negative Matrix Factorization (NMF) using multiplicative update rules relying on NumPy matrices.
 [More on NMF.](http://vazic.me/non-negative-matrix-factorization-nmf/)

 # Installation